 the Official Wichita KS Celebration

-The celebration will take place virtually Saturday, June 13 through Sunday, June 21.
+The celebration will take place Friday, June 4 through Friday, June 25, 2021.

 Juneteenth is the oldest nationally celebrated commemoration of the ending of slavery in the United States.
 Dating back to 1865, it was on June 19th that the Union soldiers, led by Major General Gordon Granger, landed at Galveston, Texas with news that the war had ended and that the enslaved were now free.
 Note that this was two and a half years after President Lincoln’s Emancipation Proclamation - which had become official January 1, 1863.

 In less than 50 years post-slavery and reconstruction, ex-slaves migrated to the mid-west regions of America.
 This is also known as the Exodusters movement/great migration.
 This resulted in many African Americans relocating to states such as Kansas, Oklahoma, and Missouri for greater opportunities, land purchase, and work.